moveit/moveit2_tutorials/doc/how_to_contribute/how_to_write_tutorials.rst

 2. Action steps the user takes
 3. Conclusion to summarize what was learned

-In the end the reader should feal a sense of accomplishment.
+In the end, the reader should feel a sense of accomplishment.
-In order for that they have to take some actions that they were instructed to.
+For that, they have to take some actions that they were instructed to.
-We should avoid the pattern of having a pre-made program that the user just executes followed by a explinations of the code.
+We should avoid the pattern of having a pre-made program that the user just executes followed by an explanation of the code.
 Ideally each tutorial should extend the previous one to make them feel connected.

 Concrete, not Abstract
 ----------------------

-Tutorials are not the place for explaining nuanced abstractions or discussing dicisions.
+Tutorials are not the place for explaining nuanced abstractions or discussing decisions.
 In order to foster learning by the newest users they should build muscle memory around using the varous components in MoveIt to do specific tasks.

 When a user is going through the tutorials, we should avoid distracting them with potential rabbit holes as that'll detract from the experience of the tutorials.